stac-extensions/mlm/README.md

 ## Description

-The STAC Machine Learning Model (MLM) Extension provides a standard set of fields to describe machine learning models trained on overhead imagery and enable running model inference.
+The STAC Machine Learning Model (MLM) extension provides a standard set of fields to describe machine learning models trained on overhead imagery and enable running model inference.

 The main objectives of the extension are: